 These are typical and include one or more of the following:

-- Odd mannerisms such as hand-flapping or other odd pointless movements.
+- Odd mannerisms such as hand-flapping or other unusual movements.

 - Anger or aggression if routines are changed.
 Children with ASD may hurt themselves when they are angry by banging their head or hitting their face.
-Sometimes they do this to get attention.
+Sometimes this is done as a means of communication.

 - Actions may be repeated over and over again (like rocking backwards and forwards).